jimwatt/P4-advancedlanelines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 * The final pipeline works well and produces stable results.
 * An important aspect of the development was to generate visualization tools to see the effects of the various thresholding parameters.
-This was very important.
+This was _very_ important.
 Without the help of the visualization tools to see how the various thresholds were affecting the various contributions to the thresholding scheme, I was essentially a monkey at a typewriter.
 * I am concerned that the result shown here is the result of too much peeking at the results and tinkering with the parameters.
-In other words, I have overfit the parameters for the given video, and it may be fragile to other videos.
+In other words, I have overfit the parameters for the given video, and it may be fragile to other scenarios.
 * If I had more time (and money) to continue this project, I would want to integrate more robust approaches such as a filtering approach that retains a state for the lane fit coefficients, and then updates the coefficients using each successive image as a measurement.
 * I would also want to test the approach on more diverse videos to verify robustness.